This is a How-To manual for making your Wal-Mart shopping experience more efficient.

 Step 5.
 Once everyone is sufficiently relieved, proceed to the dairy department.
 This is a good time to check that you still have all of your tools.
 You may want to discard the coupons, calculator, pen, and ads and insert the toddler-stained list under your armpit for safekeeping.

 Step 6.
 You'll realize at this point that you've been in the store for almost an hour, and still have a very long list.
 Several of the smaller children are beginning to fuss.
 This could signal hunger.
 Skip over the paper goods and laundry aisle and proceed directly to the snacks and cookies aisle.
 Pick out the largest, cheapest package of cheese crackers, open it and pass it around.
 Don't worry; cashiers can scan an empty bag, too.
-Your children are hungry, and if you don't satisfy that hunger you can almost certainly guarantee this trip won't be successful.
+Your children are hungry, and satisfying that hunger will almost guarantee a pleasant finish to your trip.

 Step 7.
 Now that the smaller children are tired and have full tummies, they need to rest.
 It's time to put the older children to work.
 Send one or two of them for an oversized cart with the blue plastic seat attached to the front.
 If it's the middle of the summer, you'll find these conveniently located outside the building, where the sun warms the plastic to a toasty 114 degrees.
 In order to cool the seats down, have your older children stack a few frozen pizzas on the blue plastic as they make their way back to the dairy section (where you've backtracked to start at the beginning of your list).
 This will also ensure that the frozen pizzas you'll resort to for dinner tonight are partially thawed.